biswajit8106/HealthMate/README.md

 ## Architecture

-- **Backend**: Flask-based REST API with SQLAlchemy for database ORM, scikit-learn for machine learning predictions, and APScheduler for background tasks.
+- **Backend**: FastAPI-based REST API with SQLAlchemy for database ORM, scikit-learn for machine learning predictions, and APScheduler for background tasks.
 - **Frontend**: React application built with Create React App, featuring routing with React Router, data visualization with Recharts, and Firebase integration for notifications.
 - **Database**: MySQL database with SQLAlchemy ORM for data persistence.
 - **ML Model**: Pre-trained model for disease prediction from symptoms, stored in pickle format.